neurospeech/web-atoms.js/README.md

 Features
 --------
 1. Very little JavaScript
+2. Consistent and Logical Syntax
+3. Extensibility
-2. One Time, One Way and Two Way Bindings
+4. One Time, One Way and Two Way Bindings
-3. Component Object Model
+5. Component Object Model
-4. One Liner AJAX
+6. One Liner AJAX
-5. Powerful State Machine
+7. Powerful State Machine
-6. Customizable Templates
+8. Customizable Templates
+9. Scalability (Able to manage 1000s of rows of data)
-7. Ready to use Line of Business Components
+11. Ready to use Line of Business Components

 Atoms.js (previously known as Web Atoms JS) is inspired from Adobe Flex and Microsoft Silverlight and has very small learning curve.
 The project contains text template defined in Visual Studio C# Project which recreates output JS files and CSS files.